 The Parliament may address to the Council either oral or written questions or recommendations to which a reply shall be given within a period of two months.
-(1) PROPOSAL OF THE FIVE OTHER DELEGATIONS (Version of February 1962)

-4. In the performance of their duties, the Secretary-General and the members of the Secretariat shall neither request nor accept instructions from any government.
-They shall abstain from any act that is incompatible with the nature of their functions.

-5. The Member States undertake to respect the independence of the Secretary-General and of his staff and to refrain from influencing them in the accomplishment of their task.
+- 4. In the performance of their duties, the Secretary-General and the members of the Secretariat shall neither request nor accept instructions from any government.
+They shall abstain from any act that is incompatible with the nature of their functions. - 5.
+The Member States undertake to respect the independence of the Secretary-General and of his staff and to refrain from influencing them in the accomplishment of their task.

-1. The parliamentary institution of the European Union shall be the Parliament provided for under Article 1 of the Convention relating to certain institution3 common to the European Communities signed in Rome on 25 March 1957.

-2. In fields that relate to the aims of the European Union, the Parliament [or its members] may address questions to the Council.

-3. In the same fields, the Parliament may submit recommendations to the Council.

-4. The Council, on receipt of a question or of a recommendation from the European Parliament, shall make known at its next meeting what action it has taken in respect thereof.
+- 1. The parliamentary institution of the European Union shall be the Parliament provided for under Article 1 of the Convention relating to certain institutions common to the European Communities signed in Rome on 25 March 1957. - 2.
+In fields that relate to the aims of the European Union, the Parliament [or its members] may address questions to the Council. - 3.
+In the same fields, the Parliament may submit recommendations to the Council. - 4.
+The Council, on receipt of a question or of a recommendation from the European Parliament, shall make known at its next meeting what action it has taken in respect thereof.